Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

-Q: Please explain symbolic links in Linux.
+Question: Please explain symbolic links in Linux.

-A: Symbolic links point to directories, files, and programs in Linux.
+Answer: Symbolic links point to directories, files, and programs in Linux.
 They allow gaining instant access to the object they are pointing without the need to traverse the entire path.
 Hence, symbolic links are like shortcuts in Windows.

-Q: Can you tell us about the various kinds of permission under Linux?
+Question: Can you tell us about the various kinds of permission under Linux?
 Also, explain how to change permissions.

-A: There are three types of permissions under Linux:
+Answer: There are three types of permissions under Linux:

 - Read – Users are allowed to read the files or list the directory